 |Ince in Makerfield, St William, Roman Catholic|

 The Register Office covering the Ince in Makerfield area is Wigan and Leigh.

 INCE is a township in the parish of Wigan, adjoining to that town upon the east.
 The manor of Ince anciently belonged to a family of that name, and came into the possession of the Gerards as early as 1259.
 The present owner of the manor house is Capt.
 John Walmsley, of Bath, whose father purchased it from a descendant of the Gerards.
 In 1821 the township of Ince contained nearly 1,400 inhabitants.

 Pigot's Royal National and Commercial Directory and Topography of the county of Lancashire (1828)

+You can see the administrative areas in which Ince in Makerfield has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference SD589046 (Lat/Lon: 53.536425, -2.621611), Ince in Makerfield which are provided by:
+You can see maps centred on OS grid reference SD597042 (Lat/Lon: 53.53252, -2.608866), Ince in Makerfield which are provided by: